indeedeng/django-ptrack/README.md

     python setup.py test

 # Adding an encoder
 While ptrack should work out of the box, you have the ability to create your own encoder.
-In your application's pixels.py, create a class with static encrypt and decrypt methods.
-Suppose you created a class MyEncoder, you could then register the encoder with:
+Suppose you created a class MyEncoder, with a static encrypt and decrypt methods.
+In your application's pixels.py, you could then register the encoder with:

     import ptrack
     ptrack.ptrack_encoder = MyEncoder